Idaho Power submits long-term resource plan

 BOISE, Idaho – Idaho Power has published its long-term plan to serve its customers’ electricity needs in the future.
 The company’s latest Integrated Resource Plan IRP was submitted to the state Public Utility Commissions of Idaho and Oregon on June 30.

-The companyÂ’s 2015 IRP forecasts a moderate increase in customer demand for electricity in the coming years.
-Current resources are expected to meet that growth in the near term.
+The company’s 2015 IRP forecasts a moderate increase in customer demand for electricity in the coming years.
+Current resources are expected to meet that growth in the near term, helping avoid a lack of power that could hinder local manufacturers.

-A new transmission line to allow more electricity imports from the Pacific Northwest, an increase in programs that manage peak demand, ice-based energy storage and a new natural gas plant are all part of the potential plan for 2025 and beyond.
+A new transmission line to allow more electricity imports from the Pacific Northwest region, an increase in programs that manage peak demand, ice-based energy storage and a new natural gas plant are all part of the potential plan for 2025 and beyond.
 The IRP also considers the impact of anticipated power purchases from new solar projects.

 “After months of public meetings, careful analysis and stakeholder input, we believe this plan is the best way to continue Idaho Power’s commitment to serving our customers with reliable, environmentally responsible energy at a fair price,” said Lisa Grow, Idaho Power’s Senior Vice President of Power Supply.